Is Mould in the Bathroom Dangerous?

 How to avoid black mould

-Prevention is the best cure as they say, so to make sure that you don’t end up with a mould problem by taking action before it appears and waterproofing your bathroom using waterproof shower panels and PVC wall panels.
+Prevention is the best cure as they say, so to make sure that you don’t end up with a mould problem by taking action before it appears and waterproof your bathroom.
 If you have tiles with grouting, it’s likely that black mould will be a problem at some point in the future.
+Effectively getting rid of condensation can be a way to keep this kind of black mould build-up at bay for longer.
 Mould can be harboured in many areas in the bathroom, and even behind the radiator in some cases.
 If you've discovered mould hiding behind your towel rack or radiator, follow the process for how to remove a towel radiator and remove the mould before reinstalling.
 The best way of avoiding it is to have seamless bathroom cladding installed instead of wall tiles.
+The bathroom ceiling also tends to be a culprit when it comes to black mould production.
+This is because hot air rises and a majority of the condensation from hot showers and baths will form on the ceiling.
+So, be sure to understand how to prevent mould build-up on your bathroom ceiling.

 Bathroom wall panels are 100% waterproof, easy to install, available in a range of styles to suit any bathroom, and don’t require grouting.
-We also offer shower panel kits, taking all the hassle out of waterproofing your shower.
 This means that you’ll completely bypass the dangers of black mould and simplify your bathroom maintenance.